Sexual objectification II

 He did most of the talking, and it appeared she was giving short responses to whatever he was asking.
 In the end, he returned to his vehicle and drove away.

 I’ve written before that it’s my nature to be cautious.
 After something like this, of course I’d cool it.
-But the next morning I was back at it, directed to do so by my unrelenting mentor.
+But the next morning I was directed by my unrelenting mentor to resume my performances.

-Eventually the boyfriend got an out-of-state job and the woman next door moved away.
-With all the risk-taking I did, I’m so thankful there weren’t any big negative incidents.
-Involving my neighbor also put her at risk, but I’m so grateful for her divine attention and her care in keeping our arrangement under wraps.
+Eventually, the woman next door moved away.
+With all the risk-taking, I’m lucky there weren’t any big, negative incidents.
+Involving my neighbor also put her at risk, but I’m grateful for her care in keeping our arrangement under wraps.

-For readers who wonder why I am doing these things, and who “mentor” is, it can be found in a previous, much shorter post, My Daily Stress.
+For readers who wonder why I am doing these things, and who “mentor” is, it can be found in a previous post, My Daily Stress.

 Leave a comment - get a personal reply and a home visit.